scipy-conference/scipy_proceedings/papers/jim_pivarski/paper.rst

 The :code:`longitude` and :code:`latitude` arrays both have type :code:`1061 * var * var * float64` (expressed as a Datashape): 1061 routes with a variable number of variable-length polylines.

-To compute distances, we can use NumPy universal functions (such as :code:`np.sqrt`) and reducers (such as :code:`np.sum`), which are overridden by Awkward-aware functions using NumPy's NEP-13 and NPE-18 protocols.
+To compute lengths of each route, we can use NumPy universal functions (like :code:`np.sqrt`) and reducers (like :code:`np.sum`), which are overridden by Awkward-aware functions using NumPy's NEP-13 and NPE-18 protocols.
 Distances between points can be computed with :code:`a[:, :, 1:] - a[:, :, :-1]` even though each inner list :code:`a[:, :]` has a different length.

 .. code-block:: python